 Dominique Jacquet is Visiting Scholar at Insead Social Innovation Center and Professor of Corporate Finance at Cedep, University of Paris Ouest and Ecole des Ponts ParisTech.
 He is a civil engineer (Ecole des Ponts), holds an MBA from Insead and a PhD from the University of Bordeaux.
 Before starting an academic career, he has been a finance executive in American and French corporations, holding controller, treasurer and CFO positions.
 His main areas of interests are the relationship with business and finance, the role of incentives in sustainable value creation and the link between uncertainty and financial strategy.

 Robin Jarvis is Professor of Accounting and Finance at Brunel University.
 Robin was awarded the British Accounting and Finance Association (BAFA) Lifetime Achievement Award for his contribution to the advancement of accounting and finance to the academic community in 2013.
-From a European perspective Robin is a Special Adviser to the European Federation of Accountants and Auditors (EFAA), a member of European Commission’s Expert Group – the Financial Services User Group and a member of Finance Watch’s Committee of Transparency and Independence.
-In the UK Robin is a Board member of the Genesis Initiative and a member of the Board of the Chartered Banker’s Professional Banking Standards Board and chairs their Stakeholder Forum.
-Robin has researched and published on SMEs, accounting and banking for a number of years resulting in numerous publications and 10 books.
+From a European perspective Robin is a Special Adviser to the European Federation of Accountants and Auditors (EFAA) and a member of Finance Watch’s Committee of Transparency and Independence.
+In the UK Robin is a Board member of the Genesis Initiative, a Director of the Registry Trust Ltd which he chairs their Audit and Risk Management Committee and Company Secretary and Director of Finance at Z2K.
+Robin has researched and published on SMEs, accounting and personal debt issues for a number of years resulting in numerous publications and 10 books.
 His interest in SMEs and accounting has been recognised through his membership of the International Accounting Standards Board (IASB) SME specialists groups and his past membership of the European Financial Reporting Advisory Group (EFRAG).

 Róża Milic- Czerniak is an associate professor at the private economic university in Warsaw and is a member of the Banking Ethics Commission at the Association of Polish Banks.
 Previously, she has held a number of managing positions in one of the largest banks in Poland, where she was responsible for developing capital management, product management and client profitability concerning costs of risk, capital and costs allocation.
 She also participated in several projects, for example on the introduction of ICAAP, etc. Prior to joining the bank, she worked at the Institute of Philosophy and Sociology of the Polish Academy of Science in Warsaw, where she researched economic behavior of households, including in periods of transition (participating in international surveys and projects).
 She is the author of several books and research papers and spent one and a half year in Germany (at the Hohenheim University in Stuttgart and University of Kiel) under the Alexander von Humboldt-Stiftung scholarship.